How do we know? — III

 Table 8c.
 Introspection versus pure witness consciousness

-Though it is not that simple to compare the two knowledge systems, the impression one gets is that the degree to which the Indian knowledge systems have managed to expand our knowledge about the inner world of consciousness is no less impressive than the degree to which modern science has increased what we know about the physical universe.
-The sheer quality of what the Indian systems have found about the higher ranges of consciousness seems to confirm that the silent witness consciousness we discussed above is indeed capable of studying the inner realities in a way that is quite similar to the way telescopes and other physical instruments have helped the hard sciences to study the physical universe.
+Though it is not that simple to compare different knowledge systems, the degree to which the Indian ones have managed to expand our knowledge about the inner world of consciousness is no less impressive than the degree to which modern science has increased what we know about the physical universe.
+The sheer quality of what the Indian systems have found about the higher ranges of consciousness seems to confirm that the silent witness consciousness is indeed capable of studying the inner realities in a way that is as effective and reliable as the way telescopes and other physical instruments have proven to be for the study of the physical universe.

-To summarise, we can get better knowledge of the inner domain in two ways: by the perfection of detached observation through what we called in the previous chapter the expert variety of knowledge of type 3.
-Or, we can develop a deeper understanding by active yet equally detached engagement with what is happening inside, in other words, through the expert variety of type 2.
-In both cases, the outcome depends on the quality of the methods and instruments we use.
+To summarise, we can arrive at better knowledge of the inner domain following two quite different approaches: by the perfection of detached observation through what we called in the previous chapter the expert variety of direct separative knowledge, the witness consciousness, type 3.
+Or, we can develop a deeper understanding through a more dynamic, embodied engagement with what is happening inside, in other words, through the expert variety of direct intimate contact, type 2.
+Both can subsequently lead to the the perfection of type 1, knowledge by identity, through a radical transformation of our nature as inner instrument, antahkarana.

 If there is any truth in the distinctions and possibilities mentioned so far, then the next question is, how do we do it?
 How do we move from the superficial and often erroneous knowledge provided by the observation of outer behaviour and ordinary introspection, to a more penetrating and reliable insight in the deeper layers of consciousness and human nature.
 In other words, how do we perfect our methods and our ‘inner instruments of knowledge’, our antaḥkaraṇa.